LEAKYMN/hello-world/README.md

 Hi Fellas!
 Leakey here, I like programming in python and my aim is to become a world class fullstack developer.
-I like playing and darts and I would like to build many apps that can change the way things are done by us humans.
+I like playing darts and I would like to build many apps that can change the way things are done by us humans.